dvystrcil/neptune/README.md

 - A place to update my Neptune 4 Pro using automation
 - A place to practice using Ansible

-I am leaning heavily on the work done by krakjoe a user out on the Elegoo Discord.
-He was able to provide and update Klipper and Moonraker, as well as steps and configs to get the Neptune 4 up to spec with the world.
-I am not an expert in 3D printers, or Klipper, or Moonraker... this is a hobby I enjoy dabbling in.
+I am leaning heavily on the work done by krakjoe, a user out on the Elegoo Discord.
+He was able to provide and update Klipper and Moonraker specificly for use with the BTT Eddy probe.
+This results in allowing us to bring our Neptunes up to spec with the rest of the world.
+Lets be clear.
+He is allowed to do this.
+He is doing this on his own time.
+He is not affliated with Elegoo.

+If you came here looking for a more open and up to date way to keep your Neptune up to spec, there is the [OpenNept4une project](https://github.com/OpenNeptune3D/OpenNept4une), where you can get the latest Klipper, Moonraker, etc...
+They are a fine team and as an open source project I encourage any who can help to please do so.

+Finally, I am not an expert in 3D printers, or Klipper, or Moonraker... this is a hobby I enjoy dabbling in.

 If you ask me for support, please read that last sentence again.
 I can only help with things that I have personally written in this repo.

-What to expect from this repo.
+What to expect from this repo:
 - A guide to install krakjoe work.
 I hope you can leaverage the ansible playbooks I have written.
 - A veiw into my personal printer configs.
 Nothing special here folks, your printer config will likely be different.
 Move along...